Relating to the Emotionally Detached Man

 “No, not at all,” I said.
 “But, there are ways of relating you drift into that enable him not to change.
 If we can identify those, and change them, chances are pretty good we can encourage him to grow.
 Sound like a plan?”

 With that Carolyn and I explored the history of their marriage.
 We talked about how she had always been the pursuer of intimacy, and how Karl, like other men, avoided anything emotional.
-She shared how when he distanced and disengaged, she became angry and critical.
+She shared how when he distanced and detached, she became angry and critical.
 When she criticized him, he exploded.
 She noted how she was bitter and resentful, and how he dug his feet in even more with any emotional conversations.

 Carolyn and Karl, like many couples, exhibited the following pattern: